Monarchy of Roses: Music video

 On October 4, 2011, the band began filming a music video for Monarchy of Roses.
 Drummer Chad Smith posted a photo of his drums in front of a green screen confirming that filming was underway.

 The video was directed by Marc Klasfeld, who previously directed the video for "The Adventures of Rain Dance Maggie" and was inspired by the art work of Raymond Pettibon.

 Pettibon, who is the brother of Black Flag guitarist Greg Ginn, is best known for his artwork for the Black Flag albums as well as the band's iconic four bars logo.
 Flea said of Pettibon that he has been a fan since he was a teenager and that his art was first seen as part of the hardcore punk rock scene in LA around 1980.
 Pettibon has since gone on to have a "transcendently beautiful and dynamic art career.
 Raymond Pettibon means a lot to us and we are honored to have made this collaboration with him."

 On November 30, 2011, the band released a behind the scenes video of the making of "Monarchy of Roses".

 Reception

 Billboard calls the song a "mixed bag of new ideas" and that the band "hurt as much as they delight" with this song.
 Loudwire gave the song 4 out of 5 stars, commenting that the song is "structured around a tightly wound tension and release formula".
 They conclude that the song "has a real stadium (arcadium) feel to it, as it invites plenty of singalongs with its layers of harmony".

 Live performances and promotion

-"Monarchy of Roses" was performed at every show on the I'm with You World Tour as the opening song.
-The song was not played on the ensuing The Getaway World Tour and has not been played live by the band since.
+"Monarchy of Roses" was performed at every show on the I'm with You World Tour as the opening song, but has not been performed on any subsequent tours.

 Even though for many years the band has strongly fought against having their music used in commercials or other promotional advertisements, "Monarchy of Roses" appeared in a 2011 Japanese car commercial for the Nissan Elgrand.